uncefact/spec-untp/website/docs/specification/DigitalProductPassport.md

 * The `productImage` is expected to be an instance of the UNTP `Link` object that provides linkURL and metadata.
 * `productCategory` is expected to be an array of UNTP `Classification` objects that classify the product using a global scheme such as [UN CPC](https://unstats.un.org/unsd/classifications/Econ/cpc).
 Industry-specific classification schemes (eg cattle breed) may also be used.
 * `furtherInformation` is an array of UNTP `Link` types that optionally provide links to additional information such as material safety data sheets etc. The `linkType` values should match the linkTypes returned by an [Identity Resolver](IdentityResolver.md) service for the same product ID.
 * `producedByParty` is a UNTP `Entity` type that identifies the producer or manufacturer of the product.
 * `producedAtFacility` is a UNTP `Entity` type that identifies the manufacturing site or farm or mine site where the product was produced.
 * The `dimensions` object defines the `length`, `width`, `height`, `weight`, `volume` dimensions of the product.
 Implementers should choose the relevant dimensions to include for the product.
 * The `productionDate` is relevant for batch or serialised items and should indicate the date that the specific batch or item was produced.
 * The `countryOfProduction` property must carry the ISO-3166 two letter country code for the country where the product was manufactured.
 Note that this represents only the country of manufacture for the identified product.
 The provenance of materials used to make the product are defined separately.
 * The `characteristics` property provides an extension point for commodity-specific properties such as battery capacity in AmpHours or shirt size.
 UNTP does not define values for this property but does provide guidance for [industry extensions](../extensions/index.md).
+* `granularityLevel` indicates whether this digital product passport is issued at product class level, batch level, or serialised item level.
+* `dueDiligenceDclaration` is a link to a due diligence declaration that meets the legal requirement of the importing economy.
 * `materialsProvenance` is an array of UNTP `Material` types that define the origin and characteristics of constituent materials in the product.
-* `conformityInformation` is an array of `Claim` types that list the product quality or sustainability claims made by the manufacturer against criteria defined by a reference standard or regulation.
+* `conformityClaims` is an array of `Claim` types that list the product quality or sustainability claims made by the manufacturer against criteria defined by a reference standard or regulation.
 The [sustainability vocabulary](SustainabilityVocabularyCatalog.md) is designed to accommodate the very diverse set of conformity criteria expressed by various standards and regulations.
-* `circularityInformation` is a simple object that defines the overall percentage of recycled content (and recyclable content) as well as links to recycling and repair information.
+* `circularityScorecard` is a simple object that defines the overall percentage of recycled content (and recyclable content) as well as links to recycling and repair information.
+* `emissionsScorecard` is a simple object that defines the carbon footptint of the product against a defined reporting standard, the scope 3 boundaries, and the extent to which the data is accruately measured.
 * `traceabilityInformation` is an array of `Link` objects that reference UNTP [Digital Traceability Events](DigitalTraceabilityEvents.md).
 This provides traceability through the value chain via events such as the TransformationEvent that lists the input product identifiers and the output product identifiers for a manufacturing process.